ryverine/Word-Guess-Game/README.md

  * If a mathc is not found, return false.

-### buildWordArray()
+### buildWordArray(numOfElements)

 This function was added to provide some replay value.
 Instead of hard coding an array of words to use as the secret word, this function puts the predefined words into an array at a random order and then returns that new array.
 Two consecutive games will most likey not have the same order of words.

-### buildWordArray(numOfElements)
+The diffrence between this function and the original `buildWordArray()` is that a larger pool of words is provided, and we randomly select words based on the value of numOfElements.
+This means that it is almost impossible for two games to have the same list of words in the same order.

-The diffrence between this function and `buildWordArray()` is that a larger pool of words is provided, and we randomly select words based on the value of numOfElements.
-This means that it is almost impossible two games to have the same list of words in the same order.
+A **for-loop** was used originally, but now we are using a **while-loop** to ensure that we always get an array of `numOfElements` length.

 ### getSecretWord(indexOfWord)

 This function accepts a numeric argumant which relates to an index of the `words[]` array.
 The element at this specific index of the array is traversed letter by letter and added each letter is added to an individual index of a new array.
 At the same time, the `secretWordTester` variable is constructed as a string representation of the new array.
 The new array is then returned.

 ### initializeCharacterElements(numOfLetters)

 This function takes in a numeric argument that relates to the number of characters in the secret word.
 For each letter in the secret word we dispaly an underscore character in the appropriate element of the `characterElements[]` array.
 For the rest of the element in the `characterElements[]` we set the text content to an empty space character.
 This shows the player the number of characters they need to guess for the specific secret word.

 ### hasSecretWordBeenFound()

 This function is used to test if all the characters of the secret word have been found.
 We go through each element of the `characterElements[]` array and test the text content via the `isValidInput()` function.
 Since only alpha characters are allowed when they are found we keep a tally.
 If that tally is equal to the number of elements in the `secretWord[]` array then we know all letters of the secret word have been found, and therefore the function returns true.
 Otherwise, false is returned.

 ### startNextRound()